Visit the EEC

 Q: When will we get the results?

-Results are usually available within two days of voting.
+Results are usually available within a week depending on the workload.

 Q: Can we conduct our own student elections?